purdue-cs193-fall-2019/homework-5-_-_-_-_/README.md

 ## Steps for Person B:
 ## Step 1B:Creating your own branch.
 TODOs exist in this step!
 You are tasked to implement function that can print the values of an array and return the sum!
 This function has the name `printValuesAndReturnSum`. **You must implement this function using a for loop**.

 ### TODO 2
 Create a branch called **PersonB**.
 To do this while on the master branch, run `git checkout -b PersonB`.
-What this does is create a branch called PersonB and switches to that branch.
+What this does is create a new branch called PersonB and switches to that branch.
 If you run `git status` again, you should see the first line say `On branch PersonB`.

 ### TODO 3
 Edit the method `printValuesAndReturnSum` in the file `Implementation.java`.
 Print out the values of the passed in int array and return the sum of all the values. **It is mandatory for you to use a for loop to iterate through the array**